not-a-lawyer/insult_classifier/README.md

 # Topic Modeling

-Did not provide any useful classifications.
+Did not provide any useful classifications (only high level attempt).

 # RNN